forsman5/Pupr/Database/README.txt

-To connect to the amazon db:
+The database is hosted on Amazon's Relation Database Service (RDS).

-With mysql installed, run this on your command prompt: mysql -h petlanddb.cv18qdrgjzn8.us-east-2.rds.amazonaws.com -P 3306 -u <USER> -p
+To connect, ensure you have mysql installed on your machine and run the below prompt: mysql -h petlanddb.cv18qdrgjzn8.us-east-2.rds.amazonaws.com -P 3306 -u admin -p

-To make sure all sprocs are up to date: open a cmd prompt navigate to your project folder on windows: sh RefreshSprocs.sh
+To make sure all sprocs are up to date: open a cmd prompt navigate to your project folder/database/storedprocedures on windows: sh RefreshSprocs.sh

-(assuming you have filled the proper username and password in)

-to run the python insert script:

-in the folder it will be executed in, install the mysql connector using pip install mysql-connector-python
+make sure you have the mysql connector installed before running any of the python scripts, or recreateDB: pip install mysql-connector-python